Ibrahim Warde

-Ibrahim Antoine Warde (Arabic: إبراهيم أنطوان وردة) is a scholar and consultant in the fields of international finance and political economy.
+Ibrahim A. Warde (Arabic: إبراهيم أنطوان وردة) is a scholar and consultant in the fields of international finance and political economy.
 His consulting work consists of advisory services, expert witness testimony, and professional seminars on financial regulation and compliance, business ethics, islamic finance, and Middle Eastern political economy for government agencies, financial institutions, investment funds, and multinational corporations.

 Warde is a Carnegie Scholar and the author of several books, which include The Price of Fear: The Truth Behind the Financial War on Terror and Islamic Finance in the Global Economy.
 He is also a writer for the French monthly newspaper Le Monde Diplomatique.
 In addition to his writings, Warde teaches and is Adjunct Professor of International Business at The Fletcher School of Law and Diplomacy at Tufts University, where he previously served as the director of the Fares Center for Eastern Mediterranean Studies.
 He currently serves the academic director of the Robinson Fund for business diplomacy between the United States and the Arab World.